-Note that when the interface is quick to learn and easy to use, it also reduces investment on training.
-Likewise, when the user is satisfied with the solution, times and costs related to the support will also be reduced, so you will have more time to dedicate to other things.
+Note that when the interface is quick to learn and easy to use, it also reduces investment in training.
+Likewise, when the user is satisfied with the solution, times, and costs related to the support will also be reduced, so you will have more time to dedicate to other things.

 “It is important to analyze and refine the design from the earliest stages of development to minimize risks and reduce costs.
-The chances of development rework and redesign is reduced, and we will make the application more profitable on long term,” says Hexacta’s designer.
+The chances of development rework and redesign are reduced, and we will make the application more profitable in the long term,” says Hexacta’s designer.

 An interesting fact: correcting a problem in the development phase costs 10 times more than doing it in the design phase and 100 times more if the product was already released, according to the behavioral psychologist and expert in user experience design, Susan Weinschenk.